 - How is the gradebook calculated – points or percentage?
 Does the calculation match the evaluation measures listed in the syllabus and/or evaluation measures menu?
 Does the math work, eg. does the gradebook calculate the student’s grade accurately?

-- How course changes will be communicated.
+- How will course changes be communicated?

 - Welcome to the course